Gastric Sleeve in Mexico: Most popular and effective weight loss surgery in 2021

 CHECK THIS TOO: How much do you have to weigh to get gastric sleeve

 The team at Jet Medical Tourism® along with a bariatric surgeon will verify these qualifications during your initial evaluation (before you travel to Mexico).
-Our number one priority is your health and safety, so we will make sure you are an ideal candidate for gastric sleeve.
+Our number one priority is your health and safety, so we will make sure you are an ideal candidate for vertical sleeve.
 Contact Us today!

 Gastric sleeve process